liuyxpp/liuyxpp.github.io/_posts/2020-04-04-scattering-3.md

 ---
 layout: post
 title: "Julia in Practice: Building Scattering.jl from Scratch (3)"
 description: In this post we will implement a submodule translation.jl to perform transformation of a vector in the reference coordinate to the internal coordinate of a scatterer.
+The internal coordinate system is obtained by translating the origin of the reference coordinate system to scatterer's center of mass.
 author: Yi-Xin Liu
 date: 2020-04-04
-modified: 2019-04-04
+modified: 2019-04-06
 image:
     feature: abstract-2.jpg
     twitter: scattering3/translation.png